 Depending on the circumstances of the at-risk projects, different options may be used to preserve or replace the units.
 The following discussion highlights ways that the City's at-risk units could be preserved as affordable housing.
-All of the presented alternatives are costly and beyond the ability of the City of San Jacinto to manage without large amounts of subsidy from federal and/or state resources.
+All of the presented financial alternatives are costly and beyond the ability of the City of San Jacinto to manage without large amounts of subsidy from federal and/or state resources; however, the City can engage in a number of organizational efforts to preserve at-risk units.
+Program 2 in the Housing Plan further describes the City's commitment to preserve at-risk units.